-- 140. As a direct and proximate result of the Defendants' anticompetitive conduct, as alleged herein, Plaintiffs and all members of the Class suffered substantial losses to their business or property in that their compensation associated with fighting in one or more live Professional UFC-promoted MMA bouts was artificially suppressed during the Class Period.
-The full amount of such damages will be calculated after discovery and upon proof at trial. - 141.
+- 152. As a direct and proximate result of the Defendant's anticompetitive conduct, as alleged herein, the Bout Class Plaintiffs and all members of the Bout Class suffered substantial losses to their business or property in that their compensation associated with fighting in one or more live Elite Professional UFC-promoted MMA bouts was artificially suppressed during the Class Period.
+The full amount of such damages will be calculated after discovery and upon proof at trial. - 153.
 In return for signing a contract with the UFC, a UFC Fighter is scheduled, at the UFC's discretion, an average of fewer than two fights per year.
-The starting pay for a UFC Fighter, as of 2015, was \$10,000 to "show," i.e., compete in a bout, and \$10,000 if the UFC Fighter is victorious in a bout as a "win" bonus.
-As of 2022, these amounts were \$12,000 each. - As part of its effort to foreclose potential rival MMA Promoters from accessing a critical mass of top-ranked Professional MMA Fighters, the UFC has contracted with more Fighters than it needs for bouts during any given year.
-The UFC has consistently been able to keep Fighters bound by the exclusionary provisions in its contracts-and thus unavailable to other MMA promoters-while simultaneously promoting an insufficient number of bouts given the number of Fighters on its roster.
-The UFC has been able to suppress the number of events in which Fighters would participate below what Fighters would otherwise prefer and maintain significantly more Fighters under contract than it could use in bouts.
-In April 2014, UFC President Dana White acknowledged that the UFC has contracts with more Professional MMA Fighters than necessary, stating: "We have 500 guys under contract, which is a lot more than we really need, and after each show, we really, really need to take a close look at what we do with guys."
-Because the UFC only pays Fighters when they compete in bouts, this conduct bolster's the UFC's scheme to enhance its monopoly and monopsony power in the Relevant Markets without offering any countervailing benefits to Fighters. - Unlike boxing, where promoters frequently advance funds to cover the costs of medical tests, training camps, coaches, food and nutrition, sparring partners, and living expenses, UFC Fighters bear their own costs.
-UFC Fighters typically pay out approximately 15 to 25% of their MMA earnings to cover the costs of gym memberships and management fees and must also pay the costs of any necessary sparring partners brought into the athlete's training camp in preparation for a bout.

-- 144. As a result of the anticompetitive scheme, the UFC is able to compensate UFC Fighters below competitive levels even though UFC events have among the highest average ticket prices in all of sports.
-UFC fighters collectively earn less than 20% of the revenues generated by UFC events, whereas athletes in boxing, MLB, the NBA, the NFL, and the NHL all earn 50% or more-sometimes substantially more-of revenues generated by those sports. - 145.
-Additionally, the UFC has been able to raise ticket and PPV prices significantly above competitive levels as the UFC consolidated its market dominance through the conduct alleged herein.
+The starting pay for a UFC Fighter, as of January 2013, is \$6,000 to "show," i.e., compete in a bout, and \$6,000 if the UFC Fighter is victorious in a bout as a "win" bonus. - Professional MMA Fighters, the UFC has contracted with more Fighters than it needs for bouts during any given year.
+For example, as of January 2013, the UFC staged an average of 1.66 MMA bouts per UFC Fighter per year, well under the three bouts per year the UFC claims it is obligated to make available to UFC Fighters.
+The UFC has approximately 500 Elite Professional MMA Fighters under contract, but only has plans for 45 events in 2015; each UFC event typically has 11 bouts.
+Each bout has slots for two UFC Fighters or a total of 990 slots across the planned 45 events-far below the 1,500 slots necessary to provide each UFC Fighter under contract with three bouts per year.
+In April 2014, UFC President Dana White acknowledged that the UFC has contracts with more Elite Professional MMA Fighters than necessary, stating: "We have 500 guys under contract, which is a lot more than we really need, and after each show, we really, really need to take a close look at what we do with guys." - 155.
+Unlike boxing, where promoters frequently advance funds to cover the costs of medical tests, training camps, coaches, food and nutrition, sparring partners, and living expenses, UFC Fighters bear their own costs.
+UFC Fighters typically pay out approximately 15 to 25% of their MMA earnings to cover the costs of gym memberships and management fees and must pay the costs of any necessary sparring partners brought into the athlete's training camp in preparation for a bout. - 156.
+As a result of the anticompetitive scheme, the UFC is able to compensate UFC Fighters below competitive levels even though UFC events have among the highest average ticket prices in all of sports.
+Indeed, the UFC has been able to raise ticket and PPV prices significantly above competitive levels as the UFC consolidated its market dominance through the conduct alleged herein.
 Where the average live ticket price for a major UFC event was \$178 in 2005, it is now approximately \$300.
-Under Zuffa, the UFC has also increased its prices for PPV events from an average of \$28.91 per event for its first broadcast in 2001 to the current price of \$79.99 per event. - 146.
-The conduct comprising the UFC's anticompetitive scheme is continuing and so are the damages suffered by the members of the Class.
+Under Zuffa, the UFC has also increased its prices for PPV events from an average of \$28.91 per event for its first broadcast in 2001 to the current price of \$54.95 per event for HD broadcasts.
+Additionally, the number of PPV buys since the UFC's initial offer of PPV access to MMA fights has increased substantially since 2001.